Terms & Conditions

 All lessons will start and finish at the same location unless alternative arrangements are made in advance.
-I will determine a location for practical lessons which ensures both the your and the public’s safety – this means that I may need to drive you to and from the lesson location; this journey time forms part of the lesson as paid for.
+We will determine a location for practical lessons which ensures both the your and the public’s safety – this means that we may need to drive you to and from the lesson location; this journey time forms part of the lesson as paid for.

 4. Training vehicle

 The training vehicle provided is taxed, insured for the purposes of driving tuition, fully roadworthy and fitted with dual controls.
 Relevant documents will be available on request

 Any insurance excess payable due to damage during training sessions will be met my "US" or "ME".
 Any insurance excess payable due to damage during the driving test will met by the you, the pupil.

 You must inform us IMMEDIATELY of any motoring convictions you have.
 You are liable for any motoring convictions gained while driving on a lesson or test.

 We will discuss with you test readiness and come to an agreement on when to book a driving test.
 We will agree upon lessons necessary to ensure you get to a standard that will enable you to pass the DVSA test AND be ready for driving safely without supervision.
 If you miss any of these lessons, we reserve the right to reschedule the test or to withhold the use of the training car for the driving test.
 We will not do so without giving you prior notice.

 You may book your test when we agree on your test readiness & suitable dates and times.

 It is your responsibility to bring your photo card driving license and theory test certificate with you on the day of your driving test.
 If you lose or mislay your licence, any test booked (theory or practical) must be cancelled/rescheduled.
 It is your responsibility to inform us as soon as possible of any lost/mislaid licence.
 Please see below “Cancellation of a Test” for important information.